simonmichael/hledger/hledger/hledger.m4.md

 Note these generated postings are temporary, existing only for the duration of the report, and only when `--auto` is used; they are not saved in the journal file by hledger.

+The postings can contain the special string `%account` which will be expanded to the account name of the matched account.

 Generated postings' amounts can depend on the matched posting's amount.
 So auto postings can be useful for, eg, adding tax postings with a standard percentage.
 AMOUNT can be: